MathClubISIB/mathclubisib.github.io/content/resources/general_problems/index.md

 > 1. What is the probability that the last person gets his/her reserved seat?
 > 2. What is the probability that the 25th person gets his/her reserved seat?

-(Thanks to Suvadip Sana (a B. Math passout) for suggesting the problem.)
+(Thanks to Suvadip Sana (B. Math, 2019) for suggesting the problem.)

 ## Random Walk on \\(4-\\)tree graph